 Prior to that, she had spent 16 years with the Westpac Group, running major business units in most operating divisions of the Group, including the Institutional Bank, Wealth Management (BT Financial) and the Retail and Business Banking division.
 Her last role at Westpac was as head of Corporate Affairs and Sustainability, a role she held through the merger with St.George and the global financial crisis.

 Sally now sits on both listed and unlisted Boards, including three ASX 200 companies, Suncorp Group Limited, Premier Investments Limited and Breville Group Limited.
-She is also on the Board Investec Property Limited and the Sydney Harbour Federation Trust.
+She is also on the Board of Investec Property Limited, Evans Dixon Limited and the Sydney Harbour Federation Trust.

 Sally chairs the Board of an independent girls’ school in Sydney, and is actively involved in the community, with a particular interest in education, the arts and disability.